Germany tightens carnival security after driver with 'dead' expression injures 60

 He said earlier there was no sign the investigation would be handed to national prosecutors, suggesting they did not see a political motive.

-While some carnival processions in the state of Hesse, home to Volkmarsen, were canceled, others were due to take place in the region on Tuesday.
+While some carnival processions in the state of Hesse, home to Volkmarsen, were cancel led, others were due to take place in the region on Tuesday.
 A police spokesman said security would be intensified.

 Rose Monday is the height of the carnival season in Catholic areas of Germany, especially in the Rhineland where tens of thousands of people dress up, drink alcohol and line the streets to watch decorated floats that often mock public figures.